KellyT4425/The_WagClub/README.md

 python manage.py runserver

 Environment Variables
-List each with a one-liner: what it’s for and an example value.
+List each with a one-liner: what it's for and an example value.

 Testing